 The mission of DPDK is to:

-- Host the infrastructure for the DPDK community, establishing a neutral home for community assets, infrastructure, meetings, events and collaborative discussions.
+- Host the infrastructure for the DPDK community, establishing a neutral home for community assets, meetings, events and collaborative discussions.

 The core DPDK project is comprised of a number of git repositories, including a master repository, several “next” repositories which are used to apply changes to specific parts of DPDK before these are pulled into the master repository, and a stable release repository.
 This structure is listed in the repository home page.